ayoungblood/xusto/c/design.md

 	]: pop c; print c as ASCII character
 	{: peek i; print i as integer
 	}: peek c; print c as ASCII character
+	': lazy print.
+Pop c and print c as ASCII until a 0 is popped
 	W: whacks the interpreter, causing it to say "Ouch!"

 	# PROGRAM SPACE MODIFICATION